 In this episode of The Security Circle, Jennifer spoke with Yolanda Hamblen about intelligence tradecraft, authenticity, and the erosion of trust in the digital age.
 They explore why Mind Sovereignty™ (or the ability to think independently in a highly manipulated information environment) is becoming a defining challenge for individuals, institutions, and democracies.

-In this conversation with Bloomberg Businessweek, Jennifer discuss how AI is reshaping the global cyber threat landscape and why China’s rapid adoption of AI-driven intrusion tools is accelerating the challenge for U.S. government and industry.
+In this conversation with Bloomberg Businessweek, Jennifer discusses how AI is reshaping the global cyber threat landscape and why China’s rapid adoption of AI-driven intrusion tools is accelerating the challenge for U.S. government and industry.
 Jennifer and hosts explore the promise and risks of the new federal Genesis Mission, and the critical importance of data protection as AI becomes embedded across national systems.

 On The Watchers podcast, Jennifer spoke with host Andy Sauer about the future of intelligence in an era of 20 billion sensors, sharing lessons from CIA’s digital transformation and examining how democracies can defend freedom against authoritarian uses of technology.